-‘Shahs Of Sunset’ Mike Shouhed’s Ex, Jessica Parido, Shows Off New Beau Mr. Flawless
+‘Shahs Of Sunset’ Star Mike Shouhed’s Ex, Jessica Parido, Shows Off New Beau Mr. Flawless

 — Jessica Parido (@JessicaParido) March 16, 2014

-But will Jessica Parido, after all that she went through with Shahs of Sunset‘s Mike Shouhed, end up heartbroken again because of cheating?
-One person left a comment on Jessica’s photo asking whether or not Mr. Flawless has a girlfriend in New York.
+But will Jessica Parido, after all that she went through with Shahs of Sunset’s Mike Shouhed, end up heartbroken again because of cheating?
+One person left a comment on Jessica’s photo asking whether Mr. Flawless has a girlfriend in New York.
 Jessica denied that her new beau is a cheater.

 “marycontrary82: Wait if it is who I think it is doesn’t this guy have a girlfriend in New York?